Brennum1990/Dune-Project/readme.md

 ## Dune wiki page

-This website provides the user with information about Frank Herberts science fiction universe 'Dune'.
+This website provides the user with information about Frank Herberts abundant sci-fi universe 'Dune'.

 ## Contributors